CASTELO ARCHAEOLOGICAL PROJECT

 The Town of Redondo

 The town of Redondo is quite small but very friendly.
 During their free time, students are encouraged to explore and familiarize themselves with the town.
-Free wifi is available at the local cultural centre (closed on Mondays) and in the town square - make sure you bring your own cellphone or laptop.
-The houses in which we stay may not have wifi.
-If you’d like to get a phone plan (cellular data plans are very cheap in Portugal) you may do this at the airport in Lisbon, though some shops sell SIM cards in Redondo.
+Free wifi is available in various public spaces around town (including the pool) - make sure you bring your own cellphone or laptop.
+If you’d like to get a phone plan (cellular data plans are quite affordable in Portugal) you may do this at the airport in Lisbon, though some shops sell SIM cards in Redondo.
 Students will also have access to the outdoor community pool - so make sure to bring your swimsuits!
-Please remember - members of the Castelo Project are guests to the Municipality of Redondo, and your behaviour reflects not just you, but on ours and other projects based in the town.
-Respect for the town and its residents is of the utmost importance.

 Picture